-Major political events might be currently impacting upon the performance of the stock market, but just how worried should we actually be?
+Major political events might impact upon the performance of the stock market, but how worried should long-term investors get?

-When we take a look back at some of the world’s biggest events, the scope of their influence may surprise you.
+When we take a look back at some of the world’s biggest events, the scope of the influence events like these have may surprise you.

 On September 1st, 1939, Hitler’s army invaded Poland.
 It was, of course, on the front page of every major newspaper across the Western world.
 As it was Labor Day Weekend, the market did not reopen until Tuesday 5th.

 So how did the stock market react to the outbreak of humankind’s biggest conflict?
 The Dow Jones went up 9.5%.

 Fast forward to 1962, when the United States was locked in a potentially apocalyptic stalemate with Russia over missiles in Cuba.
 At the height of the crisis, Russian and American ships were poised to clash, which would have quickly turned this Cold War into a very hot one.

 However, during this the same period (October 22nd – October 26th), the markets remained largely stable.
 Over the course of the week, the Dow fell less than 1% and then rose sharply as tensions dissipated.

 A year later saw one of the most shocking events of the century—the assassination of John F. Kennedy.
 Again, rather than going into a catastrophic free fall, the markets actually rallied the following day and continued to do so for the remainder of the year, with the Dow finishing up 17% higher.
 It was a similar story with the assassinations of Robert Kennedy and Martin Luther King.

 In 2014, Sam Stovall of S&P Capital IQ conducted a study of how U.S. stocks have reacted to major global events (using the S&P 500 this time), and calculated how many days it took for the markets to recover.